hejsekvojtech/hackintosh/README.md

 In case you are wondering why sound isn't working for you, set audio output to "Internal Speakers"

+This OC config is preconfigured for 8-core CPUs, for others (Ryzen 3,5,9) you must configure kernel patch for Ryzen accordingly as specified by this [guide](https://github.com/AMD-OSX/AMD_Vanilla/tree/master#read-me-first)

 ## OpenCore Configuration

 **[OpenCorePkg](https://github.com/acidanthera/OpenCorePkg.git)** (0.7.3) - the base EFI structure